upscale-project/generic-sqed-demo/README.md

   still has the bug in the multiply decoder bug.
 The bug was fixed officially in [commit 200c6a663e01cb2231004bb2543e7ce8b1c92cca](https://github.com/ridecore/ridecore/commit/200c6a663e01cb2231004bb2543e7ce8b1c92cca).
 This demo shows how to detect that bug using the generic QED module generated from an ISA specification file.

-- cosa-problem-files: CoSA problem files for running symbolic QED on the RIDECORE design.

-  - problem.txt: basic set up for the model checking run using CoSA.
-This configuration uses a reset procedure (see file reset_procedure.ets) to start the instruction sequence in a reset state.
-Running the reset procedure followed by the instruction sequence to detect the bug requires to unroll the design for a total number of 13 steps.

-  - problem-use-init-state.txt: same as problem.txt but uses a
-    predefined reset state (see file init.ssts), which allows to avoid running the reset procedure.
-Consequently, it is sufficient to unroll the design only for 10 steps to detect the bug.

-  - property.txt: the actual QED property being checked (pairs of mapped original and duplicate registers must contain the same value).

-  - init.ssts: a given initial state (reset state) where the instruction sequence starts.
-Variables not listed have a default value of 0.

-  - reset_procedure.ets: procedure to bring the RIDECORE model in a reset state where the instruction sequence starts.

-  - ridecore.vlist: list of Verilog source files to construct a symbolic model of the RIDECORE design.

 - generic-sqed-module-demo: contains a workflow to generate the Verilog sources of a QED module for RIDECORE.
 The workflow is